Small loans can be sent today.

 Check this before going ahead.
-It is important to ensure the lender has been authorised to operate by the financial services regulator.
+It is important you ensure the lender has been authorised to operate by the financial services regulator.
 Authorisation by the regulator means that a lender meets certain standards of operation, and also ensures that you will be protected should any issues arise later in your borrowing journey.
 You can search for any lenders you’re considering here.

 A lender that only offers up to £500 isn’t going to be of help if you need the money for an expensive car repair of £800, as you’d need to find the remainder by potentially borrowing again.
-Look for lenders that offer the whole amount you need, but avoid the temptation to borrow more than you need for the matter at hand.
+Look for lenders that offer the whole amount you need, but avoid the temptation to borrow more than required for the matter at hand.

 It’s important you feel comfortable using your chosen lender’s service, and are able to find the information you need easily when you need it.
 A complicated website with a number of hurdles to overcome just to get into your online account, or having to call a lender’s customer service team just to check your balance isn’t ideal.
 Look into this before you get started.

 Very few lenders offer the ability to tell you if you’re likely to be approved before you submit your application.
 However, this is something we offer here at Sunny.
-We do this by carrying out a soft search of your credit report**, which enables you to find out if you are likely to be accepted with no impact on your credit rating.
-If you’re likely to be approved, then you can decide if you want to go ahead and submit your application, at which point we’ll carry out a hard credit check, which does impact your credit rating.
+Our broker partner’s lenders do this by carrying out a soft search of your credit report, which enables you to find out if you are likely to be accepted with no impact on your credit rating.
+If you’re likely to be approved, then you can decide if you want to go ahead and submit your application, at which point the lender will carry out a hard credit check, which does impact your credit rating.
 Many lenders can only tell you if you’ve been approved or not once you’ve submitted your application and they’ve carried out their own hard credit check, which is noted on your credit report and means that even if you are not accepted for a loan, your credit score will be impacted.

 It’s very important that you can factor your loan repayments into your monthly budget, alongside your regular expenses.
 You should be able to comfortably pay back what you’ve borrowed without having to cut back on your essential expenses, and ideally have a little left over as well.
 If you’re already stretched to your limit and a loan is going to impact your ability to pay your bills or pay for necessary shopping, then it’s important you speak to a free and impartial financial advice service before making any decisions about borrowing money.
-The Money Advice Service or StepChange are good examples of the type of organisations that will be able to help you.
+The Money Helper or StepChange are good examples of the type of organisations that will be able to help you.